 Lastly, the transformed data is loaded into a target data warehouse or database.
 Additionally, it can be published as an API to be shared with stakeholders.

 The primary purpose behind building an ETL pipeline is to acquire the correct data, prepare it for reporting, and save it for quick, easy access and analysis.
-An ETL tool helps business users, and developers free up their time and focus on other essential business activities.
+ETL tools help business users, and developers free up their time and focus on other essential business activities.
 Enterprises can build ETL pipelines using different strategies based on their unique requirements.

-The ETL process is used in various data processes, like data integration, data warehousing, data transformation, etc.
+The ETL pipelines are used in various data processes, such as:

 Examples of ETL Pipeline